Empowering pupils for a fulfilling journey through learning and work

 - General Seminar to help choose courses and institutions

-- Parents’ meeting to explain the UCAS procedure – parents are supplied with a UCAS Parents’ Guide
+- Parents’ meeting to explain the UCAS procedure and Apprenticeship options – parents are supplied with a UCAS Parents’ Guide

 - Visit to a UCAS Higher Education Convention

-- WORK EXPERIENCE in Easter / Summer holidays
+- Opportunities for Work Experience in Easter / Summer holidays

 - Training for completion of UCAS form.